sebastian-espeset/task_management_fe/README.md

 This is the front end of the Task Management Tool, built with React and Vite.
 It provides a user-friendly interface for managing tasks and projects.
+The backend can be found at, `https://github.com/sebastian-espeset/task_management_be`

 ## Features